How to Choose a Myoelectric Hand

 Prosthetics made with 3D printers have been in the news as an inexpensive solution for people with upper limb loss.
 Simple 3D printed devices are still experimental, but professional prosthetists also use 3D printing to expand the range of available prosthetic solutions.
 We encourage you to visit any Hanger Clinic location for a complimentary evaluation.
 Please visit our page on paying for your prosthesis if you need help paying for your prosthesis.

-To schedule a free evaluation and learn about your possibilities with myoelectric prostheses, call us at 877-4-Hanger or locate the nearest Hanger Clinic by entering your zip code here ______.
+To schedule a free evaluation and learn about your possibilities with a myoelectric prosthesis, Call us at 1-877-4HANGER option 1 or visit our locations pages to find a Hanger Clinic location near you.